pores

 How To Make Pores Smaller

-In order to minimize pores, you first need to understand why you have enlarged pores.
-Even if it’s due to genetics, there are certain things that you can do to minimize pores.
-However, if it’s because of something other than genetics, you need to address the underlying issues to help minimize pores.
+You first need to understand why you have enlarged ones.
+Even if it’s due to genetics, there are certain things that you can do to minimize them.
+However, if it’s because of something other than genetics, you need to address the underlying issues to help make them look smaller

-If you’ve had a recent illness or notice that your skin is dry, make sure that you are properly hydrated.
+If you’ve had a recent illness or notice that your skin is dry, ensure you are properly hydrated.
 Drink plenty of water throughout the day.
 Eat foods that are packed with water, like fruits and vegetables.
 This can help keep your skin balanced.

 Combat Oily Skin

 Do not use exfoliating products or face masks more than recommended.
 Decrease the amount of oil in your diet.
-Stay hydrated to make sure that your skin isn’t actually dehydrated and to minimize pores.
+Stay hydrated to ensure your skin isn’t dehydrated and minimize pores.

 Pore Minimizing Products

-Dr. Brandt is well known for the line of products that are specifically designed to help minimize pores.
-Most of these are rather effective.
-Pick up a pore exfoliator to minimize pores or pore minimizing cleanser to reduce the size and appearance of your pores.
+Dr. Brandt is well known for the product line specifically designed to help minimize pores.
+Most of these are effective.
+Pick up a pore exfoliator or a pore-minimizing cleanser to reduce the size and appearance of them

 Eliminate Acne